Placencia: Belize’s Best-Kept Secret for Divers

 The top scuba diving attraction on the reef is between April and June when huge schools of whale sharks come to feed in the area around Gladden Split on the outer part of the reef.
 The largest non-mammalian species in the ocean, whale sharks can measure up to 41 feet (12 meters) long and weigh up to 47,000 pounds (21 tons).
 Despite their huge size, whale sharks are filter feeders that only eat plankton and fish spawn, so they pose little danger to human divers.

-If you’re interested in doing some scuba diving in Belize, be sure to book your expedition with Barefoot Services and Rentals.
+If you’re interested in doing some scuba diving in Belize, be sure to book your expedition with Barefoot Services.
 Based in Placencia, Barefoot organizes tours to all of the top activities in the country as well as providing professional shuttle and private ground transfer services.

 Leave a Reply